AshleyYakeley/Truth/mkdocs/docs/index.md

 # Pinafore 0.4.1

+*(For an overview of what makes Pinafore unique, see [Sixteen Unusual Things About Pinafore](https://semantic.org/post/sixteen-unusual-things-about-pinafore/).)*

 Pinafore is a language that allows you to structure and store information, and create user interfaces for it.

 ![Information](img/information.png)